insqu/sc/UPDATE.md

 }
 ```

+#Task
+Importing this token into REMIX to see how it works.

 # Deploying to a public network
-Having written our test code and tried them out locally, we are now going to deploy to a real world network\
+Having written our test code and tried them out locally, we are now going to deploy to a real world network
-Connecting to a public network is a bit more involved that using our own built in network\
+Connecting to a public network is a bit more involved that using our own built in network
-To do this, we will make use of a service that simplifies the process of interacting with a blockchain network\
+To do this, we will make use of a service that simplifies the process of interacting with a blockchain network

 ## Creating an alchemy account

+Last time we should have our alchemy account, if not, you can set up your free account

-We are going to use [alchemy.com](https://alchemy.com/?r=DM2MzkzNzUxODAyM) to manage our network\
+We are going to use [alchemy.com](https://alchemy.com/?r=DM2MzkzNzUxODAyM) to manage our network
 First head over to Alchemy and create a free account\
-For those who want to know what alchemy is and why we might use it, the alchemy website has a page devoted to this: https://docs.alchemy.com/alchemy/introduction/why-use-alchemy\
+For those who want to know what alchemy is and why we might use it, the alchemy website has a page devoted to this: https://docs.alchemy.com/alchemy/introduction/why-use-alchemy

 > Note: we could use another service, such as Infura, but for our tutorial, Alchemy will suffice

 ### Setting up a Goerli test network account

 We are going to deploy on the Goerli test network, as this way we wont risk losing actually valuable ether.
-When we setup our alchemy app ensure we select `name:  exeter.sc`,  `chain: Ethereum` and `network: Goerli`\
+When we setup our alchemy app ensure we select `name:  exeter.sc`,  `chain: Ethereum` and `network: Goerli`

 After setup on the main dashboard we should see our Goerli network and a column called `API KEY`.
 Make a note of your API KEY and our HTTP connection information.